Frank-Pham/IVAR_Basketball_Blog/content/posts/development.md

     }
 ```

 The `MovePlayer` function basically checks if the velocity of the `OVRController` exceeds a certain threshold so it can move the player forward.
 My intention behind this code was to mimick a dribble motion by checking only the acceleration in the y-Axis.
-While it was effective to move around like this at first glance by spamming the dribble motion, it didn’t had the sense of intuitiveness and smoothness I was looking for.
-Additionally there were major flaws like setting `forwardDirection.y = 0.0f` that came to haunt me later on at the part of the parkour where the slope begins (more on this later on in Bugs).
+While it was effective to move around like this at first glance by spamming the dribble motion, it didn’t had the sense of intuitiveness and smoothness because the movement was decoupled from interacting with the basketball.
+Additionally there were major flaws like setting `forwardDirection.y = 0.0f` that came to haunt me later on at the part of the parkour where the slope begins (more on this later in Challenges).
 Another flaw with this Code is that you can’t control the dribble of the ball and you would lose control over the ball 9 out of 10 times.
 In addition to that, the instant translation of the forward movement made matters worse because you couldn’t orient yourself quick enough to locate and react to the movement of the basketball.

-So I had to came up with a better solution and refractor the code to fit

 ### Final implementation & adjustments